- Anne-Barrie Hunter, co-director

 - Melissa Arreola Peña, collaborator

 Melissa Arreola Peña is a first generation undergraduate student (class of 2015) at the University of Colorado Boulder.
-She is planning to earn a degree in Ethnic Studies with a Political Science minor.
+She earned a degree in Ethnic Studies with a Women and Gender Studies minor.
 Melissa is interested in expanding her research experience and knowledge to later pursue her research on underrepresented populations.
 She wants to do research on how to close the education gap in societies to be able to build a better and stronger America.
 She is very passionate about being able to give back to her community and learning how to increase underrepresented populations in higher education.
 With E&ER, Melissa has studied out-of-school-time science programs for youth, university outreach programs, and science teacher professional development.
 She also worked on a participatory action research project with CU Engage, examining the engagement of students of color in CU campus life.
 Melissa joined E&ER in 2012 and graduated from CU in 2015.
 She now works as a Parent Organizer in Health Justice for Padres y Jóvenes Unidos and now works on family and community engagement for the Denver Public Schools.

 - Chuck Hayward, senior professional research assistant